vincentarelbundock/Rdatasets/doc/heplots/rst/schooldata.rst

       A data frame with 70 observations on the following 8 variables.

       ``education``
-         Education level of mother as measured in terms of percentage of high school graduates among female parents
+         Education level of mother as measured by the percentage of high school graduates among female parents

       ``occupation``
          Highest occupation of a family member according to a pre-arranged rating scale

       ``visit``
-         Parental visits index representing the number of visits to the school site
+         Parental visits index, representing the number of visits to the school site

       ``counseling``
-         Parent counseling index calculated from data on time spent with child on school-related topics such as reading together, etc.
+         Parent counseling index, calculated from data on time spent with child on school-related topics such as reading together, etc.

       ``teacher``
-         Number of teachers at a given site
+         Number of teachers at the given site

       ``reading``
          Reading score as measured by the Metropolitan Achievement Test